Zubale/zubale-backend-challenge/README.md

 6. Push your code early and often
 7. Provide a readme explaining your work and how to run it
 8. Include how to contact you in the readme
-9. When you are done, open a PR
+9. When you are done, open a PR from your fork to this repo

 Your solution does not need a front end, it can be just APIs.
 You are also free to use any technology or libraries you like, but extra points will be given for Kotlin and Spring.